Reinforcement Teaching: Reinforcement Teaching

 \subsection{Rewards of Reinforcement Teaching}

-Using the states, as well as the initial distribution and state transition dynamics defined in Section \ref{sec:rt_states}, we further formalize the student learning process as a Teaching MRP, $\mathcal{E}(\Theta) = \{\mathcal{S}, r, p, \mu\}$.
-The student's learning process is formalized as a MRP for two reasons: (1) student learning processes are inherently sequential and therefore an MRP is a natural way to depict the evolution of the student's parameters and performance, and (2) the MRP formalism can express all possible students under one framework.
+Given a reward function, $r$, we further formalize the learning process as an MRP, $\mathcal{E} = (\mathcal{S}, r, p, \mu)$, where the state-space ($\mathcal{S}$), initial distribution ($\mu$), and state-transition dynamics ($p$) are defined in Section \ref{sec:rt_states}.
+The learning process is formalized as an MRP for two reasons: (1) learning processes are inherently sequential, and therefore an MRP is a natural way to depict the evolution of the student's parameters and performance, and (2) MRPs provide a unifying framework for different students' algorithms and learning domains.

-To specify the reward function, we first identify a common criterion for training and measuring the performance of a learner. \footnote{See Appendix \ref{sec:appendix_reward} for other reward criteria.} A common approach is to train a learner until a performance condition is reached, such as a sufficiently high performance measure (i.e., $m(f_{\theta}, e) \geq m^{*}$ for some threshold $m^{*}$).
-In this case, the reward function is constant $r(\theta) = -\mathbb{I}\left(m(f_\theta, e) < m^{*}\right)$ until the condition, $m(f_{\theta}, e) \geq m^{*}$, is reached, terminating the episode.
+To specify the reward function, we first identify that reaching a high-level of performance is a common criterion for training and measuring a learner's performance.\footnote{Appendix \ref{sec:appendix_reward} outlines alternative reward criteria and reward shaping in the Teaching MRP.} For ease of reference, let $m(\theta) := m(f_\theta, \mathcal{D})$.
+A simple approach is the time-to-threshold reward in which a learner is trained until a performance condition is reached, such as a sufficiently high performance measure (i.e., $m(\theta) \geq m^{*}$ for some threshold $m^{*}$) \citep{narvekar17_auton_task_sequen_custom_curric}.
+In this case, the reward is constant $r(\theta) = -\mathbb{I}\left(m(\theta) < m^{*}\right)$ until the condition, $m(\theta) \geq m^{*}$, is reached, which then terminates the episode.

-With the components of the MRP specified, we note that $\theta$ is in fact a Markov state for the MRP and no additional information is required.
-Similar to the argument in Section \ref{sec:rt_states}, the reward function, $r(\theta) = -\mathbb{I}\left(m(f_\theta, e) < m^{*}\right)$, is also Markov as long as the performance measure $m$ is Markov.
-As written, the performance measure and environment are all Markov as they do not depend on the history of $\theta$.
-Note that even if the environment $e$ contains many tasks, this information is encoded in $\theta$ because $f_\theta$ is a learned mapping across all tasks.
-Hence, additional information is not needed to represent the state of the learning process.
+Similar to the argument in Section \ref{sec:rt_states}, the reward function $r(\theta) = -\mathbb{I}\left(m(f_\theta, \mathcal{D}) < m^{*}\right)$ is also Markov as long as the learning domain is Markov.
+The performance measure itself is always Markov because, by definition, it evaluates the student's current ability.